Need Some Help? The Basics Recipes! Vegan Nutrition Behind The Scenes

-Welcome to the Vegan Coach's tutorial on how to cook cauliflower.
+Welcome to our tutorial on cauliflower.

 Personally, I didn't try cauliflower until I was in my 20's because I was a little afraid of it!
 (I was a very picky eater before I went vegetarian and discovered the wonderful veggies our beautiful Earth has to offer.)